status-im/specs/README.md

 ### Language mode

 - Specifications SHOULD use formal technical language (*different from academic language*).
-- Were appropriate, language SHOULD NOT use personal pronouns.
+- Where appropriate, language SHOULD NOT use personal pronouns.
 - Avoid using the [passive voice](https://en.wikipedia.org/wiki/English_passive_voice) when being specific.
 - In places where the passive voice is appropriate but makes the subject ambiguous, prepend the passive voice with "by `subject`".
 Alternatively restructure the sentence to be in the active voice adding the sentence subject.